abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 One day while out on alms round, Ajahn Ñāṇadhammo had a slight argument with another monk and became stirred up and upset.
-When he returned to the monastery, Ajahn Chah smiled at him and very sweetly, as well as uncharacteristically in English, said “Good morning.”
+When he returned to the monastery, Ajahn Chah smiled at him and uncharacteristically in English said, “Good morning.”
 Of course Ajahn Ñāṇadhammo was really tickled with that, and this feeling of happiness arose that was uplifting for him.

 In the late afternoon, he went over to Ajahn Chah’s dwelling place.
 Oftentimes monks would go over there in the afternoon when laypeople